OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

 images on the command line.
 This can be useful if you are looking for repetitive mapping, or while debugging.

-Open a terminal (:menuselection:`Applications --> Accessories --> Terminal
+Open a terminal (:menuselection:`Applications --> System Tools --> Terminal
 Emulator`) and type::

   shp2img -m mapserver_quickstart.map -o mymap.png